-I’ve been performing, teaching and composing for 20 years.
+I’ve been performing, teaching and composing for over 23 years.
 I currently maintain a schedule of over 20 students a week.
-In addition to playing as a solo artist I also perform with the Chuck Nation bluegrass band, as well as in the Banjo+Cello duo called Bow N’ Banjo.
+In addition to playing as a solo artist, I also perform with the Chuck Nation bluegrass band, as well as in the Banjo+Cello duo called Bow N’ Banjo.

 I consider myself extremely fortunate that throughout my career I have played onstage at prestigious venues like Carnegie Hall, The Grand Ole Opry, Ryman Auditorium, Merlefest, and the Philadelphia Folk Festival.